mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

     the current loop.
 Press and hold Shift and then press this button to create a Loop Out point at the current Location.

-43. **< / > Param 1/2:** These are currently used to beat jump backward
+43. **< / > Param 1/2:** These are currently mapped to add/remove rating
-    or forward by 8 beats.
-Press and hold Shift and then press these buttons jumps 32 beats. *This section needs further development.*
+    stars to the loaded track.
+Press and hold Shift and then press these buttons to change track color in the library.
-    **HELP APPRECIATED**
+    *This section needs further development.* **HELP APPRECIATED**

 44. **Slip:** Press this button to enable or disable Slip Mode.
-In Slip Mode, you can jump to cue points, trigger loop rolls, or use the platters, while the track’s timeline continues.
-In other words, when you stop the action, the track will resume normal playback from where it would have been if you had never done anything (i.e., as if the track had been playing forward the whole time).
+In Slip Mode, you can jump to cue points, trigger loops or use the platters, while the track’s timeline continues.
+In other words, when you deactivate Slip Mode, the track will resume normal playback from where it would have been if you had never done anything (i.e., as if the track had been playing forward the whole time).

-45. **Censor / Rev:** Press this button to activate the Backspin feature.
-If the track did not stop yet then when you release the button, normal playback will resume.
-Press and hold Shift and then press this button to reverse the playback of the track.
-The original CENSOR function (as in Serato) can be manually triggered by activating SLIP followed by SHIFT + CENSOR.
+45. **Censor / Rev:** Press and hold this button to play the track Reverse.
+    When releasing the button, the track starts running normally again.
+    If the Slip Mode was active then after releasing the button the track continues as it had been playing forward the whole time (CENSOR).
+    Press and hold shift and push this button to activate a backspin with a length set by the Stop Time knob (29).

 46. **Adjust/Set:** Press this button to adjust the Beat Grid to the current location.
+Press and hold Shift and then press this button to activate quantize mode.

 47. **Slide/Clr:** Press this button to adjust the Beat Grid to another playing track.